devttys0/IRis/README.md

 Typical [IR](https://www.sparkfun.com/products/10266) [receivers](http://dangerousprototypes.com/docs/USB_IR_Toy_v2) are designed to work with common IR remote controls, and as such they ignore any IR signals that are not [modulated at 36-38kHz](http://www.vishay.com/docs/80071/dataform.pdf).
 But there is so much more to the world of IR than this!

-In contrast, IRis was designed to be a simple, general purpose IR detector to aid in the capture and analysis of raw IR transmissions from a variety of sources, such as:
+In contrast, IRis was designed to be a simple, general purpose IR detector to aid in the capture and analysis of raw IR transmissions, in particular low data rate signals such as those emitted by chell phone proximity sensors.

- * IR remote controls
- * Cell phone proximity sensors
- * Traffic signal preemption systems
- * Close range digital transmissions

 Who?
 ====